e2e-boilerplate/utils/README.md

         npm run deps -- --username=your_github_org_or_username

 ## Pull
-Pull the latest changes for all repositories
+Pull the latest changes for all repositories.

         npm run pull
         npm run clone --username=your_github_org_or_username

+## Add
+Add changes for all repositories.

+        npm run add

+## Commit
+Commit changes for all repositories.

+        npm run commit -- --message=your_commit_message

+## Push
+Push changes for all repositories.

+        npm run push

 ## Warning
 Using this on a GitHub username or org-name that has large (number of) repositories and dependencies could maxout your disk space.